Nealsbo/SequenceServer/README.md

 - `export seq` or `e` - to send sequence to all clients

 - `exit` or `quit` or `q` - to shutdown server (brocken!)
 ---
+#### Issues:
+- Current realisation of threads uses blocking socket commands such accept or read
+- Unable to shutdown the server by client
+- Not all errors are handled

+---

 Port of server is hardcoded as `12345`.
 Logging with printf macro can be disabled by changing `#if 1` to `#if 0`.
-Telnet was used for clients with `telnet localhost 12345` command.
+I used telnet as client with `telnet localhost 12345` command.